Bacon Cheese Frittata – A golden, puffy breakfast or brunch frittata full of onions, eggs, bacon, and cheese. Great for entertaining.

 - 3 green onions thinly sliced

 - 4 slices bacon cooked and crumbled

 - ¼ cup sour cream

-- Saute the green onion in a medium (8”) ovenproof skillet over medium heat until tender, about 3 minutes.
+- Add the butter to an 8-inch ovenproof skillet over medium heat.
+Saute the green onion until tender, about 3 minutes.

 - Cook for 4-5 minutes, lifting the edges of the egg mixture to allow uncooked mixture to flow underneath.

-- When eggs are beginning to set but still very soft, remove from the heat and swirl the sour cream on the top.
+- When eggs are beginning to set but still very soft, remove the pan from the heat and swirl the sour cream on the top.

-- Sprinkle with cheese and place in the oven until the frittata is puffed and golden.
-About 6-8 minutes.
+- Sprinkle with cheese and place in the oven for about 6-8 minutes or until the frittata is puffed and golden.

 - Serve warm or at room temperature.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and is provided for informational purposes.
 You should consult your healthcare provider or a registered dietitian if precise nutrition calculations are needed for health reasons.